vkakerbeck/ml-agents/docs/Training-on-Amazon-Web-Service.md

 Logging to /home/ubuntu/.config/unity3d/<Some_Path>/Player.log
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
-  File "/home/ubuntu/ml-agents/ml-agents/mlagents/envs/environment.py", line 63, in __init__
+  File "/home/ubuntu/ml-agents/ml-agents/mlagentsdev/envs/environment.py", line 63, in __init__
     aca_params = self.send_academy_parameters(rl_init_parameters_in)
-  File "/home/ubuntu/ml-agents/ml-agents/mlagents/envs/environment.py", line 489, in send_academy_parameters
+  File "/home/ubuntu/ml-agents/ml-agents/mlagentsdev/envs/environment.py", line 489, in send_academy_parameters
     return self.communicator.initialize(inputs).rl_initialization_output
-  File "/home/ubuntu/ml-agents/ml-agents/mlagents/envs/rpc_communicator.py", line 60, in initialize
+  File "/home/ubuntu/ml-agents/ml-agents/mlagentsdev/envs/rpc_communicator.py", line 60, in initialize
-mlagents.envs.exception.UnityTimeOutException: The Unity environment took too long to respond.
+mlagentsdev.envs.exception.UnityTimeOutException: The Unity environment took too long to respond.
 Make sure that :
          The environment does not need user interaction to launch The Academy and the External Brain(s) are attached to objects in the Scene The environment and the Python interface have compatible versions.